BSTRO has never had to strive for diversity. We were born from it.

 Everything, from the languages we grew up speaking, to the year we were born and the economic situations we grew up in, colors our world differently and gives us different perspectives on a problem.

-If you’re unconvinced, there is a tangible impact: a recent study showed inclusive workplaces are 1.7 times more likely to be innovation leaders.
+If you’re unconvinced, there is a tangible impact: a recent study showed inclusive workplaces were 1.7 times more likely to be innovation leaders.

 Diversity is Joy